 Critical Illness cover is an option on our Family Life policy.
 It pays out a lump sum to you and your family if you fall seriously ill.

 By Critical Illness, we mean the handful of life-changing conditions that will make a significant impact on your life and earning potential.

 You can choose a Critical Illness benefit amount of up to 50% of your selected Smart Life Insurance benefit amount.
-You don’t have to give up the latter, so your family will still receive the Life Insurance benefit if you die, but you can spend the Critical Illness benefit as you choose.
+If you need to make a claim, your family will still receive the Life Insurance benefit if you die, but you can spend the Critical Illness benefit as you choose.

 Some people use it to keep the bills paid, others put it towards rehab or recuperation.
 However, your Life Insurance benefit will be reduced by the amount of your Critical Illness benefit (with a corresponding reduction in your premium).

 In effect, you’re cashing in a portion of your Life Insurance benefit amount early.

 John has a Family Life Insurance policy worth £750,000 with £375,000 of Critical Illness cover.
 He is suddenly diagnosed with a serious illness and decides to make a Critical Illness claim.

 His Critical Illness claim will be deducted from his total Smart Family Life Insurance benefit amount.
 He claims the 50% maximum meaning he will receive £375,000 to help with medical bills, loss of income, and other financial strains, so that he can focus on recovering and spending time with his loved ones.

 If John passes away within his chosen life insurance policy term, his family can still claim the remainder of his benefit amount (£375,000).
 This can help them manage major household debts like the mortgage, car repayments or daily living expenses.